seidels/TiDeTree-Tutorial/README.md

 </figure>

+ > **Tip:**
+ >
- **Tip:** If BEAUti gives you trouble when generating the XML file and you’d like to proceed with the analysis right away, you can also download and use a pre-made XML file [link](https://github.com/seidels/TiDeTree-Tutorial/tree/master/precooked_runs/tutorial-unlinked-birth-death.xml).
+ > If BEAUti gives you trouble when generating the XML file and you’d like to proceed with the analysis right away, you can also download and use a [pre-made XML file](https://github.com/seidels/TiDeTree-Tutorial/tree/master/precooked_runs/tutorial-unlinked-birth-death.xml).

 ### Analyse the data